 What does the population think is fair distribution of health care?
 Which patient groups and what diseases do the citizens think should be prioritized?
 Should circumstances like lifestyle or individual efforts matter for which public care they should receive?
 How is information and advice about health from the health authorities, researchers and health personnel perceived?
 What is necessary for the information to be understood?
 Which advisors do people trust, and which advice do they wish to follow?
 Which experiences do people have with health care?

 The Citizen panel can give us valuable information tied to the citizens self-experienced health condition, challenges with access to and use of health services, and attitudes the citizens have facing research ethical challenges tied to health research.

 How do people discuss, read and share political issues?
 How are people affected by political rhetoric, of what they read in the news and by the people they interact with online?
 How can we study people’s communicative behavior online?
 How does the selective exposure to news in online media affect people’s attitudes and political preferences and voting behavior?
 To what extent do people trust various media and why?

-These kind of research questions lay the foundation of the interdisciplinary research group of political communication, which combine researchers from political science, political rhetoric, media studies and psychology.
+These kind of research questions lay the foundation of the interdisciplinary research unit of political communication, which combine researchers from political science, political rhetoric, media studies and psychology.

 How do citizens evaluate the performance of local, regional, and national governments?
 What motivates their vote choices in different types of elections?
 What do citizens think about the ongoing municipal and county reforms?

 This research unit investigates citizens' opinions about what they value and expect from political representatives at multiple levels of government.
 These are important issues given that there are so many structural reforms with territorial dimensions underway in Norway.
 Therefore, this cluster aims to understand citizen attitudes toward multi-level democracy, as well as to inform public debates surrounding the various reforms.